-A substance-induced psychotic disorder is a formal diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+Substance-induced psychotic disorder is a formal diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 It is given to people who develop psychotic symptoms as a result of substance intoxication or withdrawal that are in excess of typical effects of the drug.
-Drug-induced psychosis symptoms may last only as long as the effects of the drug or its withdrawal phase or can last longer—for weeks, or even for months.
+Drug-induced psychosis symptoms may last only as long as the effects of the drug or its withdrawal phase, or can last longer — for weeks, or even for months.

 Hallucinogens, stimulants, and cannabis cause changes in processes of the brain related to the function of glutamate and dopamine.
 These are also the brain chemicals that are affected by psychotic disorders.
 Increased levels of dopamine and excessive or insufficient glutamate levels are linked with psychotic symptoms.
 When these brain systems are affected by substance use, the psychotic effects they precipitate tend to be much shorter-lived than those associated with schizophrenia.

 Drug-induced psychosis treatment is often as simple as helping the affected person maintain a period of abstinence from a substance so the brain can recover its previous level of functioning.
 Mental health professionals can determine whether symptoms reflect short-lived, drug-induced psychosis or a chronic psychotic condition.